 Organic Blunt Wraps – 10 Green Lomboy Blunt Cones – 4″ 5″$10.00 – $20.00

 Tobacco-Free Leaf Wraps

 Leaf wraps have been used for hundreds of years by indigenous people around the world who rolled the leaves into cigars and smoked them to relax after a hard day’s work.
-Although most people associate these with a tribal culture they are now becoming more popular in the western world as people look for a healthier alternative to traditional tobacco products.
-Jungle Blunts offers the highest quality all-natural leaf wraps on the market and they are so easy to use.
+Although most people associate these with tribal culture, they are now becoming more popular in the western world as people look for a healthier alternative to traditional tobacco products.
+Jungle Blunts offers the highest quality all-natural leaf wraps on the market, and they are so easy to use.
 Simply open the packet and add a small amount of herb.